ethlo/chronograph/README.md

      - count
      - total time
   * Human-readable durations
-  * Tuned code for minimal overhead.
+  * Highly tweaked code for minimal overhead.
 Custom list for capturing results with as low overhead as possible.
-  * Dynamic ASCII table support for detailed result output on the console or in a log file
+  * Dynamic ASCII table support for detailed result output on the console or in logs
+  * Support for colored output (ANSI console)
   * Easy to fetch the underlying data for when you need your own output format
   * No dependencies (~33KB jar file)